Using Live and ReWire

 ReWire gets installed together with Live.
 After installing it, just launch Live while no other DAW is running simultaneously.
 This will:

 - Install the latest ReWire version Live brings on your computer and

 - Let Live set up its ReWire engine correctly.

 Since the ReWire engine is version-dependent, this needs to be done for every Live version installed on your computer before you want to run it as a ReWire client.
-E.g. if you have used Live 8 as ReWire slave to another DAW until now and you decide to use Live 9 as the slave instead, it will be necessary to launch Live 9 by itself at least once, otherwise ReWire won't work.
+E.g. if you have used Live 8 as ReWire Device to another DAW until now and you decide to use Live 9 as the ReWire Device instead, it will be necessary to launch Live 9 by itself at least once, otherwise ReWire won't work.

-Note: For Windows users, both the ReWire Master and Slave may need to be run in administrator mode to successfully ReWire.
+Note: For Windows users, both the ReWire Host and ReWire Device may need to be run in administrator mode to successfully ReWire.
 To launch a program as Administrator, simply right-click the Live or other DAW icon from your desktop and select "Run as Administrator.".

 For Mac users, Live may also request admin privileges when first trying to configure the ReWire engine, as access to the system configuration is temporarily required.
 Simply enter the admin password to overcome this step when Live asks you to do so.

 Checking your DAW's bit architecture